checkout/checkout-sdk-java/documentation/docs/sources.md

 You can find a list of request body parameters and possible outcomes [here](https://api-reference.checkout.com/#tag/Sources).

-The SDK will infer the type of the source, if not provided.

 ## Add a <Highlight color="#25c2a0">SEPA source</Highlight>

 :::note